JoWilks25/Typing-Focus-App/docs/getting-started/TESTING.md

 # Testing Guide

-This guide covers the testing setup and best practices for the Typing Focus App.
+This guide covers the testing setup and best practices for Draft Tree.

 ## Overview